AkkiChauhan15/AkkiChauhan15/README.md

 </p>

 #  About Me:
 I don’t just write code, I ship ideas.
 Whether it’s crafting smooth JavaScript experiences, scripting power with Python, or pushing performance boundaries with Rust, I’m always chasing that next clean solution.
-Open source isn’t just something I contribute to—it’s where I experiment, break things, and come back stronger.
+Open source isn’t just something I contribute to it’s where I experiment, break things, and come back stronger.
 I like systems that scale, code that speaks, and projects that actually matter.
-If it’s challenging, slightly chaotic, and worth solving—I’m already in.
+If it’s challenging, slightly chaotic, and worth solving , I’m already in.

 ##  Socials:
 <p align="left">